I’ve done contests for nearly 4 years, ranging from Halloween to Holiday. The following steps are my best practices for running a photo contest.

-With contest announcements, I suggest spending a small amount to “boost” your post, ensuring you target page likes in your local area.
-It’s also great thing to send out to your email list!
+With contest announcements, I suggest spending a small amount to “boost” your post, ensuring your target page likes in your local area.
+It’s also a great thing to send out to your email list!

 A good veterinary Facebook photo contest announcement post includes: